DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## N

-**Nephilim** - Biblical term for the "giants" or "fallen ones" - the offspring of divine beings and human women.
-In this framework, they represent hybrid descendants displaying characteristics similar to tigons and ligers: first-generation vigor with enhanced capabilities, but genetic instability and fertility issues in later generations requiring constant breeding program management.
+**Nephilim** - Hebrew cultural echo of **The Wiros**, the "giants" or "fallen ones" - the offspring of **The Reges** and human women.
+In this framework, they represent the hybrid warrior lineage displaying characteristics similar to tigons and ligers: first-generation vigor with enhanced capabilities, but genetic instability and fertility issues in later generations requiring constant breeding program management.

 ## S

-**Sintashta** - An ancient culture (circa 2100-1800 BCE) known for advanced metallurgy, horse domestication, and chariot technology.
-Within this narrative, they represent one of the post-catastrophe civilizations that preserved fragments of Titan knowledge and technology.
+**Sintashta Culture** - A specific archaeological culture (~2100-1800 BCE) on the Eurasian steppe.
+Identified as the recipients of a direct technology transfer from **The Reges**, granting them the first war chariots and advanced bronze weapons.
+Represented an escalation from social warfare (**\*koryos**) to high-tech warfare, enabling the rapid conquest of Eurasia and explosive spread of Indo-European languages and **Reges** ideology.
+They were **\*koryos** 2.0—elite warrior bands who received the hardware upgrade.

 ## S